PTiagorio/dfl-study-based-on-dl/README.md

 Tiago Ferreira, "DFL Study Based on DL," Master's thesis, ISEC, 2025.

 #### License
-This code is released under the Apache 2.0 License.
+This code is released under the Apache 2.0 license.
 See the LICENSE file for more details.